Hypersonic and Ballistic Tracking Space Sensor

-The new satellite architecture itself, dubbed the Proliferated Warfighter Space Architecture (PWSA), will consist of seven layers: data tracking, transport, custody, battle management, navigation, deterrence, and support.
+HBTSS emerged after the 2019 Missile Defense Review suggested the development of better space-based targeting systems for national missile defense.
+It is designed to track missiles from launch to interception.
+It is to be integrated into the Proliferated Warfighter Space Architecture (PWSA), a broader set of satellite constellations being developed by the Space Development Agency (SDA).
+PWSA will consist of seven layers: data tracking, transport, custody, battle management, navigation, deterrence, and support.
 The HBTSS will be a part of the tracking layer, whose goal is to "provide global indications, warning, tracking, and targeting of advanced missile threats, including hypersonic missile systems."
-It will work alongside SDA-developed Wide Field of View (WFoV) satellites with its Medium Field of View (MFoV) with the WFoVs cueing data to the HBTSS which will then provide more specific and quality target data, referred to as "fire control data," to linked ground-based interceptors.
-This combination of both MFoVs and WFoVs are crucial as normal radars may miss fast-moving advanced missile technologies such as the Russian-made Avangard and Chinese-made Starry Sky-2, which are Hypersonic Glide Vehicles (HGVs).
+SDA-developed Wide Field of View (WFoV) satellites will cue HBTSS, which will use Medium Field of View (MFoV) to provide higher-quality data—"fire control data"—to ground-based interceptors.
+This setup is needed because normal radars may miss hypersonic glide vehicles such as the Russian Avangard and Chinese Starry Sky-2.